moverseai/moai/README.md

 # _moai_: Accelerating modern data-driven workflows

-**moai** is an AI Model Development Kit (MDK) that aims at improving data-driven models' workflows, design and understanding.
+**moai** is a [PyTorch](https://pytorch.org/)-based AI Model Development Kit (MDK) that aims to improve data-driven model workflows, design and understanding.
-It is currently based on [PyTorch](https://pytorch.org/) and is in early development _alpha_ version.
-Nonetheless, since it is based on other [open-source established packages](#Dependencies), it can be readily used to improve most AI workflows, simply [install](#Installation) the package and follow the [examples](https://github.com/ai-in-motion/moai/tree/master/conf/examples).
+Since it is based on established [open-source packages](#Dependencies), it can be readily used to improve most AI workflows.
+To explore **moai**, simply [install](#Installation) the package and follow the [examples](https://github.com/ai-in-motion/moai/tree/master/conf/examples), having in mind that it is in early development _alpha_ version, thus new features will be available soon.

 # Features & Design Goals